Christchurch Garden City Trust presents

 For details visit www...

-I wanted to see Avondale red zone streets, between Avondale Rd & Avonside Dr. Trekked past scores of liquefactioned, ghost houses on Avonside Dr & side streets like Alloway St, Prestwick St, Woolley St, Sharlick St...
+Near Avon River, I wanted to see Avondale red-zone streets between Avondale Rd & Avonside Dr. I trekked past scores of liquefactioned ruined-houses on Avonside Dr & side-streets like Alloway St, Prestwick St, Woolley St, Sharlick St...

-Alongside Avonside Dr the gravel-repaired, raised stopbank separated Avondale roads from Avon River & stopped green zoned Avondale from drowning.
+Alongside Avonside Dr the gravel-repaired, raised stopbank separated Avondale roads from Avon River & stopped green-zoned Avondale from flooding.

 22.02.12.
 Red zone, green portaloo & Avon River stopbank, Avonside Dr / Alloway St